garry737/Twilio-Translation/README.md

 # Twilio-Translation
 This application was a group project developed for MLH (Major League Hacking) Local Hack Day October 12 2019.
 It is a project implementing Twilio written in Javascript.
-We ran our javascript code through the online tool Glitch.
+We ran our javascript code through the online tool Glitch and used the Google Cloud Translate API as our translation tool.

 The project allows users to text a number with a language code and a sentence to have it translated.
+The sentence provided from the user will be auto-detected for its language before translating.
 The format for using this program is as such.

 > [LanguageCode] "String"